-Thale is a 2012 Norwegian film directed and writen by Aleksander Nordaas, starring Silje Reinåmo, Erlend Nervold and Jon Sigve Skard.
+Thale is a 2012 Norwegian feature film written and directed by Aleksander Nordaas.
+The movie stars Silje Reinåmo, Erlend Nervold and Jon Sigve Skard.
 It is based on the legend of the the Huldra – a seductive forest creature found in Scandinavian folklore (her name derives from a root meaning “covered” or “secret”).

 Two crimes scene cleaners discover a mythical tailed, female creature in a concealed cellar.
 She never utters a word, unable to tell her tale herself, but the pieces of the puzzle soon come together; she’s been held captive for decades for reasons soon to surface.
 Someone is approaching from outside.
 They want her back…